 …intuitive controls… come into play when there is mindfulness.
 They watch over our own mental states and how we interact with others: they prevent us from doing or saying something that could cause harm to ourselves or others.
 They are rather like inbuilt ethical instincts that come into action when mindfulness is present. – Sarah Shaw

 In fact, we see the teaching of mindfulness as an education in the fundamental skills supporting individual and collective wellbeing.
 Former Naropa University president Judy Lief said, “A balanced education cultivates abilities beyond the verbal and conceptual to include matters of heart, character, creativity, self-knowledge, concentration, openness and mental flexibility.”
 In the book Excellence Without a Soul: How a Great University Forgot Education, Author Harry L. Lewis discusses what has been lost in our traditional educational system.
 He argued that his ivy league university, “by focusing on competition for professors and financial support and a consumer model of education, has failed to live up to its primary mission of educating students to become responsible members of society.”
 This could also be said of our mainstream culture as a whole.
 The primacy of earning and winning for our very survival can blind us to the bigger picture.
 I recently learned the term “percepticide“, the mind-numbing sibling of heart-numbing compassion fatigue.
 Percepticide happens when, under stress, we lose our ability to think critically, adopting instead a view that supports our understandable desire for self-preservation.
-Essentially, we shift our focus from the wholeness of what is right in front of us to what we think will better support our wellbeing.
+Essentially, we shift our focus from the wholeness of what is right in front of us to what we think will allow us to immediately escape pain, regardless of the cost.
 Contemplative learning and practices can help inoculate us against this phenomenon.

 According to researcher Tasha Eurich, though most of us believe we are self-aware, only 10%–15% of us actually fit the research criteria for self-awareness.
 She said many studies have demonstrated that when we’re self aware, “we are more confident and more creative.
 We make sounder decisions, build stronger relationships, and communicate more effectively.
 We’re less likely to lie, cheat, and steal.
 We are better workers who get more promotions.
 And we’re more-effective leaders with more-satisfied employees and more-profitable companies.”
 However, we haven’t been taught how to effectively cultivate self-awareness.
 Eurich said most people when introspecting ask the question “why”.
 Yet, since we often don’t have access to the information needed to answer why questions about our internal experiences, we tend to invent explanations that feel true to us and fall prey to our negativity bias.
 This inclines us toward rationalization and denial as our primary reactions.
 Eurich recommended asking “what” rather than “why”, which allows us be more objective and open to new information, making space for learning.